shayshim/greps/README.md

 greps -r what \( --c --or --perl \) --and -N 'd*' where/

 Recursively search for what in where/ in C and Perl files that their name starts with d.
+Note that the --or option could be actualy removed and thus implicitely used.

 greps -r --perl what --or --shell where/ --and -N '*e'